How Purchasing Long Term Care Insurance Can Help Medicaid Beneficiaries Protect their Homes & Assets

 LTC Partnership Programs Costs

-The cost of a Long-Term Care Partnership Policy can vary significantly, and depends on a variety of factors, such as the insurance company, the age of the person purchasing the policy (younger persons have a lower annual premium), marital status (premiums are generally lower for a couple versus an individual), sex (coverage for a female tends to be more costly), and the coverage / benefit amount (the higher the coverage, the higher the premium).
+The cost of a Long-Term Care Partnership Policy can vary significantly and depends on a variety of factors.
+These include the insurance company, the age of the person purchasing the policy (younger persons have a lower annual premium), marital status (premiums are generally lower for a couple versus an individual), sex (coverage for a female tends to be more costly), and the coverage / benefit amount (the higher the coverage, the higher the premium).

 Which States Have LTC Partnership Programs?

 Most states have a Long-Term Care Partnership Program.
-To the best of our knowledge, Alaska, Hawaii, Utah, and Mississippi, as well as Washington DC, do not.
-Although Mississippi does not currently have a Partnership Program, a bill has been passed to establish this program.
-It will hopefully be established before the end of the year.
-Alaska has also taken steps to implement a Partnership Program.
+Currently Alaska, Hawaii, Massachusetts, Mississippi, Utah, and Vermont, as well as Washington DC, do not.
+In Mississippi, a bill was passed in 2014 to establish this program, but it is still has not been established.
 Utah legislation authorized a Partnership Program in 2014, but it has never been fully implemented because no long-term care insurers have chosen to file a Partnership Policy with Utah’s Insurance Department.
-To confirm that the state in which you or a loved one resides has such a program, contact the state’s Department of Insurance.
+To confirm that the state in which you or a loved one resides has a Partnership Program, contact the state’s Department of Insurance.

 How to Get Started

 One should contact their state Department of Insurance to confirm that their state has a Long-Term Care Partnership Program.
-They can also provide additional information about the program and offer direction in finding insurance companies in one’s state that sell Partnership Policies.
+They can also provide state-specific program information and offer direction in finding insurance companies in one’s state that sell Partnership Policies.
 Alternatively, the Medicaid agency in your state may be helpful.